-The focus group has gone digital.
-While face-to-face studies have proven excellent for gauging body language and real-time feedback, online qualitative research gives companies a way to scale their research and improve their speed and iteration.
-What’s more, an online approach can also help to keep research costs low without sacrificing results.
+The focus group has long gone digital — it’s time to catch up on everything that’s changed.
+Online qualitative research now gives companies a way to scale their research and improve their speed-to-insights like never before.
+What’s more, an online approach to research can also help to keep research costs low without sacrificing results.

-In a recent interview, Discuss.io Co-Founder and VP of Research Solutions Jim Longo dives into greater detail on online qualitative research and how to execute it in 2020.
+In a recent interview, Discuss co-founder and chief strategy officer Jim Longo dives into greater detail on online qualitative research and how to execute it.

 What Is Online Qualitative Research?